 Dr. Mauskop was one of the first headache specialists to begin injecting Botox (onabotulinumtoxinA) for headache disorders.
-Over the past 22 years he has performed this procedure more than 10,000 times in over 3,000 patients with positive results in about 70% of headache sufferers.
+Over the past 25 years he has performed this procedure thousands of times in over 3,000 patients with positive results in about 70% of headache sufferers.
 He has participated in several large clinical trials of Botox, published scientific articles, given lectures, and trained hundreds of physicians in how to inject Botox.
 Well over 200 doctors from across the US, Canada, and Europe has visited Dr. Mauskop to learn how to administer Botox for migraines and other types of headaches and pain.

 These two short videos (video 1 and video 2) demonstrate the procedure of Botox injections for chronic migraines.
 The second one includes injections into the masseter muscles for TMJ syndrome.
 The entire procedure takes 3 to 4 minutes and causes little discomfort.